Q. What is NGO accommodation?

 - If you live in a flat or unit without an enclosed separate yard, you must comply with the relevant strata management regulations

 - Some breeds are not allowed.
-For more information please refer to the Tenant Handbook and the Grounds and Gardens Policy.
+For more information please refer to the Tenant Handbook.

 Q. Can other people live in my NGO house with me?